Allendale Square: Site history and construction

-The corner of St Georges Terrace and Sherwood Court where Allendale Square now stands was owned as early as 1829 by the Leake family.
+The corner of St Georges Terrace and Sherwood Court where Allendale Square now stands, was owned as early as 1829 by the Leake family.

 Later, it was home to Warwick House, the Bank of New South Wales, the Commercial Travellers Association and the Daily News Chambers.
-These buildings were demolished in 1974 for construction of Allendale Square.
+These buildings were demolished in 1972 for the construction of Allendale Square.

 The tower, which was designed by Architects Cameron, Chisholm and Nicol, was built by Multiplex.
 The building's anodised aluminium cladding was extensively weather tested to ensure it could resist atmospheric corrosion.

-Although this cladding covers a 70% of the exterior of the building, all cladding units were installed from inside the tower without the use of external scaffolding.
+Although this cladding covers 70% of the exterior of the building, all cladding units were installed from inside the tower without the use of external scaffolding.

 The building was officially opened by Premier Sir Charles Court on 3 August 1976.
 Also attending the opening were descendants of the Leake family which had owned the site from the earliest days of the colony.

 Post-completion

 Allendale Square has been used for abseiling for charity down its side.
 The first of these events was held in November 2002, and its success led to it being held annually thereafter, until the change in the building's ownership forced the end of this charitable event.

-The tower has also been used as a base from which to launch shells in the Lotterywest Skyworks annual fireworks display.
+The tower has also been used as a base from which to launch shells in the City of Perth Skyworks annual fireworks display.

 The building's prominent tenants include ANZ Bank (which also owns the signage rights over the building), Qantas and Francis Burt Chambers.